ZcashFoundation/frost-zcash-demo/frostd/README.md

 To compile and run:

 1. Clone the repo.
 Run `git clone https://github.com/ZcashFoundation/frost-zcash-demo.git`
-2. Run `cargo build --release --bin server`
+2. Run `cargo build --release --bin frostd`
-3. Run `./target/release/server -h` to learn about the command line arguments.
+3. Run `./target/release/frostd -h` to learn about the command line arguments.

 You will need to specify a TLS certificate and key with the `--tls-cert` and `--tls-key` arguments.